ceramicskate0/SWELF/README.md

 # Simple-Windows-Event-Log-Forwarder (SWELF)
 Pre-Alpha release of a simple for almost anyone windows event log forwarding agent.
 This mean bugs are likely and it could cause issues on a machine its run on.
 Currently testing on windows 10.
+App is designed to be run as a scheduled task.

 # App Usage Info: